7 Best Weekend Getaways Near Philadelphia

 Two hours by car from Philadelphia

 Traveling with hard-to-impress tots?
 Hershey, “The Sweetest Place on Earth,” is guaranteed to grab their attention with an unbeatable combo of roller coasters, carousels, and—of course—chocolate, all found at family-friendly Hersheypark.
 Though the sweets-centric town is known for just that, there are non-calorie-consuming things to do.
 You can visit the 23-acre Hershey Gardens (with a butterfly atrium), check out the river otters, black bears, bobcats, and more at ZooAmerica, or visit The Hershey Story, an interactive museum that follows the story of candy tycoon Milton S. Hershey.
+Given there aren't many non-chain hotel options in the area, keep it casual with the nearby Hampton Inn for a quick stay with the kiddos.

 - 8 Amazing Lakeside Hotels in the U.S.